 1. Two Cameras

-I use two Nikon D750 bodies that are set up exactly the same way, so I don’t ever have to think about settings or anything.
-I love my D750’s!
-They might be older camera bodies, but they are tried and true, and I trust them in any situation!
+I now use two Sony a7iii bodies that are set up exactly the same way, so I don’t ever have to think about settings or anything.

-Prime lenses, or lenses that have a fixed focal length, are essential for weddings and events where you need the ability to take fast, sharp photos in all kinds of lighting situations!
+Prime lenses, or lenses with a fixed focal length, are essential for weddings and events where you need the ability to take fast, sharp photos in all kinds of lighting situations!